VanTaS15/RotationLedger/README.md

 alternative is to shell out to git (or use a git library) and walk history directly.
 That was rejected for three reasons.
-It removes a dependency on git being installed and on the analysed repository being present, so the tool can
+It removes a dependency on git being installed and on the analysed repository being present, so the tool can run against an export captured elsewhere, in an air-gapped review, or from a repository you no longer have cloned.
+It makes the input a plain text file that tests can author by hand with known lifetimes, which is exactly what `samples/history.gitlog` is.
+And it keeps the tool deterministic and side-effect
+free: no subprocess, no network, no clock, so the same input always yields the same report.
+The cost is that the tool only sees what the export contains, which is stated first in the limitations.

+Key on a truncated SHA-256 fingerprint rather than the raw value.
+Storing raw values would make lifetime tracking trivial but would turn every report and log line into a new place the secret leaks.
+Fingerprinting keeps identity while making the output safe to share, at the price of not being able to show the